Stypox/dicio-android/README.md

 ## Speech to text

 Dicio uses [Vosk](https://github.com/alphacep/vosk-api/) as its speech to text (`STT`) engine.
 In order to be able to run on every phone small models are employed, weighing `~50MB`.
 The download from [here](https://alphacephei.com/vosk/models) starts automatically whenever needed, so the app language can be changed seamlessly.
+Dicio exports vosk as a speech-to-text service to the android system.
+Other apps can query this by different ways:
+- [Via an intent](https://developer.android.com/reference/android/speech/RecognizerIntent), which shows up a dicio UI for speech input.
+The result is then provided to the requesting app (automatically of after user agreed as set in dicio settings).
+- [From background](https://developer.android.com/reference/android/speech/SpeechRecognizer), if the requesting app has the record audio permission and dicio is set as speech input within settings -> apps -> default apps -> assistant (the exact path may vary depending on the Android version)
+- If you want to use it as a "speech keyboard" (IME), you currently still need an app which use the Android speech-to-text-service and provides an IME (e.g. [this one](https://github.com/Kaljurand/K6nele))

 ## Contributing